 Step 7- Bake the Knife in an Oven

 It may have cooled down, but your steel isn’t ready!
 A necessary next step is to bake your metal knife blade in a heat treat oven.

-Leave your knife in the oven for two cycles (each time one hour).
+Leave your knife in the kitchen oven for two cycles (each time one hour).
 Make sure that your knife completely cools between cycles for the best result.
 You can try this in your toaster oven as well.

 Frequently Asked Questions